ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/creating-document-store.markdown

 To create an instance of the `DocumentStore` you need to specify a list of URL addresses that points to RavenDB server nodes.

+{WARNING:Important}
+Open a `DocumentStore` with a list of URL addresses that not points to a nodes in the same cluster is not supporeted by RavenDB.
+{WARNING/}

 {CODE document_store_creation@ClientApi\CreatingDocumentStore.cs /}

 This will instantiate a communication channel between your application and the local RavenDB server instance.